-EPC Contract Dispute - Underbid, Overbuilt, or Somewhere In Between?
+EPC Contract Dispute - Underbid, Overbuilt, or Somewhere in Between?

-Arbitration, Middle East and Africa
+International Arbitration, Middle East and Africa

 Baker & O'Brien was retained to review the project record and opine on the technical aspects of claims for an international engineering, procurement, and construction (EPC) lump-sum turnkey (LSTK) project.
 The project consisted of a number of neighboring oil production facilities that experienced a 50% cost overrun and 100% schedule delay.
 Specifically: